Everest Base Camp Trek for Beginner: 8 Tips to Follow

 Maintain Physical and Mental Fitness

-Even if you are a beginner in trekking but have better fitness to hike for several hours, you can trek to Everest Base Camp with ease.
+Even if you are a beginner in trekking but have the fitness to hike for several hours, you can trek to Everest Base Camp with ease.
 To maintain physical health, you can be involved in different exercises like going for a walk, cycling, swimming, jogging, and stair climbing.

 With better physical fitness, mental fitness is also necessary.
-If you are physically fit but can’t gather the courage to get into the trek, you will miss out on the opportunity to trek to Everest Base Camp.
+If you are physically fit but can’t gather the courage to get on the trek, you will miss out on the opportunity to trek to Everest Base Camp.

-Get reliable and right trekking gears
+Get reliable and right trekking gear.

-Good hiking shoes that fit you well help you walk through the terrains, and ridges and make a grip in the snow to avoid slips.
+Good hiking shoes that fit you well help you walk through the terrain and ridges and make a grip in the snow to avoid slips.
 Your feet need warmth during the trek so having a few pairs of woolen socks is recommended.

 Slowly Acclimatize During the Trek

-To avoid any mountain sickness proper acclimatization is essential.
+To avoid any mountain sickness, proper acclimatization is essential.
 While trekking, get your body proper rest to be fit in the thin air.
-With slow acclimatization, your body can adapt to the thin air making it more comfortable to breathe.
+With slow acclimatization, your body can adapt to the thin air, making it more comfortable to breathe.

 Find Yourself a Better Trekking Agency